An In-depth Evaluation of Large Language Models in Sentence Simplification with Error-based Human Assessment: Models

 \subsection{Replicated Control-T5}

 We replicated the Control-T5 model~\cite{sheang-saggion-2021-controllable}.
 We started by fine-tuning the T5-base model~\cite{Raffel2020t5} with the WikiLarge dataset and then evaluated it on the ASSET and Turk’s test sets.
 Unlike the original study, which did not train on or evaluate on Newsela, we incorporated this dataset.
 We employed Optuna~\cite{Akiba2019Optuna} for hyperparameter optimization, a method consistent with the approach used in the original study with the WikiLarge dataset.
 This optimization process focused on adjusting the batch size, the number of epochs, the learning rate, and the control token ratios.
+Note that we did not evaluate Control-T5's performance on SimPA since the training dataset is not available.
 We refer the reader to Appendix~\ref{appendix:t5_config} for the optimal model configuration we achieved.